Co-op Guidelines & Policies

 -

-Any absence without prior notice will result in a review of your membership and may result in termination of membership.
+Any absence without prior notice will result in a review of your standing and may result in removal from REACH.

 -

 Illness and unforeseen emergencies are the only excused absences.
-After 3 unexcused absences your membership will be reviewed and may result in the termination.
+After 3 unexcused absences your participation status will be reviewed and may result in removal from REACH.
 If you are unsure about your absence, please speak with the Director.
 Any combination of three tardies and/or leaving early equals one unexcused absence.

 -